vluz/KeyboardTest/README.md

 # KeyboardTest

-Breadboard and code for upcomming macro keyboard
+Breadboard and code for upcomming macro keyboard.
+Sorry for qwick and dirty.

 <img src="SCH-BB.jpg" width=66% height=66%>